marius-test/python_playwright_automation/README.md

 ### Purpose

-This project explores the Playwright Python library, integrating browser automation with advanced HTML parsing techniques.
+This project explores the Playwright Python library, integrating browser automation with HTML parsing techniques.

 ---